wcm-io-devops/ansible-conga-ansible-controlhost/README.md

 When set the given version of Ansible will be installed on the controlhost.

+    controlhost_python_version: 3

+Controls if Python3 or Python2 will be installed.
+The exact version depends on the host's OS.

     controlhost_packages_pip_upgrade: true

 Controls if pip will be executed using the --upgrade option.